|

 -

 Learn the fundamentals of weaving on a four-shaft loom.
 This foundation class focuses on loom set up, understanding basic weave patterns (plain weave and twill variations), double weave construction and material considerations.
 Creating sound structure and developing good weaving habits will be emphasized.
 Reading drafts will also be covered.
 Each student will have the exclusive use of a floor loom for the semester.
 NOTE: This class requires the ability to stay focused with good coordination and hand dexterity.
 Materials and supplies will be provided in the tuition fee; optional materials will be discussed in class.
-Note: This class is a prerequisite to 2002 On-Loom Weaving Studio Projects
+NOTE: This class is a prerequisite to 2005 Intermediate Weaving.

 This class is for Beginner Levels